Convex-Dev/design/cad/026_lisp/README.md

 ## Floating point

 Convex Lisp supports IEE754 double precision floating point mathematics with the built-in `Double` type.
-This is an important for many domains where Integer values may be inconvenient or introduce inaccuracies, e.g. in statistical or pricing applications. `Double` support is also important so that Convex Lisp can express a superset of JSON.
+This is important for many domains where Integer values may be inconvenient or introduce inaccuracies, e.g. in statistical or pricing applications. `Double` support is also important so that Convex Lisp can express a superset of JSON.

 ```clojure
 ;; Double values are literals, just like Integers